Engee documentation

 модель = engee.run(Имя_модели);

-Let's get the variables of the model to build.
+We get the model variables to build.

 In [ ]: